robotlovesyou/tell/README.md

 Further work could include:
 - Imports: The current implementation skips the import of packages for the sake of simplicity.
 A real world implementation would certainly require this.
+- Enums: Very useful for describing things such as error codes in a single location.
+- OneOf types: ie a field which can be one of several predefined message types.
+Useful for encoding polymorphic types.
+- Better testing.
+While the til compiler has a reasonable starting set of tests, the generators do not.
+A good approach for testing the generators could be to generate code in the target languages and then create and run tests agains the generated code in said languages
 - Formal language specification for til.
 Currently the language is only specified by the compiler code which does not make for good documentation.
-- Enums: Very useful for describing things such as error codes in a single location.
 - Streams: Streams could be implemented using websockets, which are widely supported.
 - Editor plugins: Code highlighting can make development less error prone and faster.

-1. Create the types to describe the parsed .til file.
-Ensure they can be serialized as json
-2. Write tests for the descriptor serialization
-3. Define the tokens
-4. Write the lexer + tests
-5. Define the AST + write tests
-6. Write the parser + tests
-7. Write a tree walking interpreter which will generate a descriptor from the AST.